A Rewriting System for the Assessment of XACML Policies Relationship: Conclusion and future work

 \section{Conclusion and future work}

-We presented a new approach for the assessment of policies similarity that is based on a rewriting system.
-Each policy is formalized as SePL expression then mapped into a term in a boolean ring based on pre-defined transformation rules.
-We presented a case study, which shows how to compare two XACML policies based on our approach.
-We provided also a complexity and performance analysis of our global algorithm.
+We presented a new approach for the assessment of policies relationship that is based on a rewriting system.
+Each policy is mapped into a term in a boolean ring based on pre-defined transformation rules.
+We presented an example to show how to compare two XACML policies based on our approach.
+We proved the termination of the rewriting system based on a tool called AProVE.
+We implemented the approach and we provided its experimental performance analysis.
 Our future work will be oriented towards the optimization of the proposed approach and its extension to deal with more rule combining algorithms.